 I received my Bachelor of Fine Arts in Industrial Design from the University of Illinois Urbana-Champaign in 2016.
 I enjoy building things and have found a passion for sculpture and woodwork.
 When I am not working, I usually find myself breaking things apart and creating something new.
 As a student, most of my work focused on improving the needs of the community around me.
 This interest in helping my community eventually led me to transfer the skills I learned as a designer into my newly found passion for college access work.
 Over the past three years, I have worked as an admissions counselor for various institutions ranging in size and type.
 In my time in admissions, I have focused my work on supporting first-gen students and their families through the complex admissions process.
 I am very excited to continue to support students through their college journey and meet many young artists!

-Sioban Lombardi: Associate Director of Transfer Admissions
+Sioban Lombardi: Associate Director, Transfer Admissions

 I am a Chicago-area painter, instructor, and arts advocate.
 I earned my BFA in Painting from Barat College of DePaul University and my MFA from Pratt Institute in Brooklyn, New York.
 In addition to exhibiting work in the Midwest, I was a founding member of Margin Artists Co-Op and served as a director for Refuge Center for the Arts and Woman Made Gallery.
 My own work explores truth and fiction as they exist in memory and nostalgia.

-Anita Bhardwaj: International
+Anita Bhardwaj: Associate Director, International Admissions

 Anita Bhardwaj is an SAIC Alum from Northeast Ohio with over 15 years of strategy, brand design, advertising, and marketing experience for Fortune 500 companies.
 She developed her passion for SAIC while returning to school as a student, teaching assistant and summer housing coordinator.
 She studied Visual Communication Design at Kent State University and completed her BFA at SAIC in December of 2016.
 Flexibility, reinvention and mad curiosity are what sustains her.
 She strongly believes there is great privilege and professional responsibility in inspiring people to transform creative experimentation and exploration into actionable deliverables.
 Her favorite spot in Chicago is Project Onward in the Bridgeport Arts Center.
 Anita is currently an Assistant Director on the International Admissions team at SAIC.